beginning of content

 Diverticulosis and diverticular disease

-Diverticulosis is usually diagnosed during bowel cancer screening or screening for gut problems.
+Diverticulosis is usually diagnosed during bowel cancer screening or testing for gut problems.

 A colonoscopy is a type of test that can detect diverticulosis.
-Your doctor may recommend you have a colonoscopy after an episode of diverticulitis or if you have symptoms of diverticular disease.
+Your doctor may recommend you have a colonoscopy after an episode of diverticulitis.
+It may also be recommended if you have symptoms of diverticular disease.

 Diverticulitis

-To diagnose diverticulitis, your doctor will talk to you about your symptoms and examine you.
+To diagnose diverticulitis, your doctor will talk with you about your symptoms and examine you.

 Your doctor may recommend tests to confirm your diagnosis.
 These may include: